 We are tea specialists, sourcing and blending tea and tisanes from around the world.
 We started in 2008 with a desire to offer excellent quality teas and the finest herbals, and to share our appreciation for world tea cultures.

-In 2014 we opened our flagship store in the heart of London’s Soho, where our teas are available to smell and taste at our tasting counter.
-Here we host tastings and workshops with the hopes of imparting our knowledge and passion for tea.
-Our Soho shop is at the heart of what we do - sharing morsels of tea culture and nurturing excitement for the undiscovered.
+In 2014 we opened our flagship store in the heart of London's Soho, where our teas are available to smell and taste at our tasting counter.
+Here, we also host tastings and workshops with the hope of imparting our knowledge and passion for tea.

 Our tisane blends are inspired by traditional and modern recipes, folklore and the rich, varied cultures of the world.